Royal Perth Yacht Club: Early history

+In 1890, the club received the Royal Charter from Queen Victoria on the recommendation of Governor Frederick Broome.
 At a general meeting in 1891, the old blue Perth Yacht Cub burgee was replaced with white burgee, featuring a red triangular St George's Cross with a St Edward's Crown in the upper canton.

+In 1903, the Commissioners of the Board of Admiralty granted the Royal Perth Yacht Club a Royal Warrant for the club and members to fly The Plain Blue Ensign of His Majesty's Fleet.
+The Blue Ensign was first raised at the clubhouse by Frederick Bedford KCB, on July 4, 1903.

 In 1920, the clubhouse was extended and the club formed the Royal Australian Naval Volunteer Reserve in Western Australia.
 The club shifted to Crawley on Melville Water in 1953 when the William Street site, through siltation, became unusable.

 America's Cup

 RPYC fielded the yacht Southern Cross in the 1974 America's Cup, the first aluminium yacht to compete in the regatta, and the yacht Australia in the 1977 America's Cup and the 1980 America's Cup.

-In 1983 an Australian syndicate representing the Royal Perth Yacht Club fielded the Australia II, skippered by John Bertrand, against defender Liberty, skippered by Dennis Conner.
+In 1983, an Australian syndicate representing the Royal Perth Yacht Club fielded the Australia II, skippered by John Bertrand, against defender Liberty, skippered by Dennis Conner.
 Australia II won the match races to win the America's Cup - the first winning challenge to the New York Yacht Club, which had successfully defended the cup over a period of 132 years.

-Australia II innovative design by Ben Lexen, included features such as a reduced waterline length and a short chord winged keel.
+Australia II innovative design by Ben Lexcen, included features such as a reduced waterline length and a short chord winged keel.

 Prime Minister Bob Hawke was interviewed at the celebrations on the morning of September 27, 1983 at Royal Perth Yacht Club, where he made the famous statement to journalists that "Any boss who sacks a worker for not turning up today is a bum".

 RPYC hosted the 1987 defence off Fremantle Harbour at a newly established annex during the Australian summer months between October 1986 and February 1987.
 The American challenger Stars & Stripes 87, sailed by Dennis Conner, beat the Australian defender Kookaburra III, sailed by Iain Murray, four wins to nil in the best of seven series.
 This regatta marked the last time that 12-metre class yachts were used in the America's Cup.

 The entrance road to RPYC in Crawley was commemoratively renamed Australia II Drive.
 To mark the 30th anniversary of the America's Cup victory, the second mast of the Australia II was permanently installed by the foreshore outside the clubhouse from which the undefaced Blue ensign and Club burgee are flown.